Cavity Control of Strongly Correlated Electrons Beyond Resonant Coupling: Magnetic Exchange Interaction

 To achieve large modifications in the off-resonant regime, a promising direction is offered by polaritonic surface cavities whose consistent Coulomb gauge quantization we developed in \cref{sec:hopfield}.
 The setup [\cref{fig:main_magnetic_modification_surf_a}, inset] consists of a material placed at a distance $z$ above a substrate, effectively described by a dielectric function $\varepsilon(\vb{r}, \omega)$.
 Optically active excitations of the substrate hybridize with the electromagnetic field at the interface, forming polaritonic modes that act as our cavity.
 The resulting mode functions and PDOS are derived in \cref{sec:appdx_surface_cavity}.
 In addition to bulk modes propagating throughout all of space, such a cavity hosts surface modes that are exponentially localized at the vacuum-dielectric interface.
 These feature a nearly flat dispersion $\omega(\vb{k}) \approx \omega_\infty = \omega\_p/\sqrt{2}$, producing a large concentration of spectral weight at $\omega_\infty$.
 The PDOS is shown in \cref{fig:main_magnetic_modification_surf_a} for a gold substrate, modeled via a Lorentzian dielectric function with plasma frequency $\hbar\omega\_p = 9.45$~eV.
 The surface modes are the dominant contribution to the PDOS close to the interface ($z \lesssim 2\pi c / \omega_\infty$) by many orders of magnitude (\cref{sec:appdx_surface_cavity}).

 The result of coupling the plasmonic cavity modes to a strongly correlated material is shown in \cref{fig:main_magnetic_modification_surf_b} as a function of material-substrate distance $z$.
 The gauge-consistent treatment of the surface cavity reveals two competing contributions to the magnetic exchange: First, a dynamical dressing of the electron hopping through the vector potential $\vb{A}$, which suppresses $J$, and is remarkably well-captured by a single-mode approximation $\Delta \rho_{ij}(\omega) \approx \tilde{g}^2 \omega_\infty \delta(\omega - \omega_\infty)$ reflecting the strongly peaked nature of the surface PDOS (see \cref{ssec:appdx_single_mode} for details).
 Second, a static screening of the Hubbard $U$ intuitively understood via substrate mirror charges, which enhances the magnetic exchange.
 Both mechanisms show a scaling $\sim z^{-3}$, and their competition determines the net modification.
-We generally find an increase of the total magnetic exchange, which for the gold substrate considered here reaches the few percent level at nanometer distances -- well within the reach of Raman spectroscopy.
+We generally find an increase of the total magnetic exchange, which for the gold substrate considered here reaches the few percent level at nanometer distances.
+THis is well within the reach of Raman spectroscopy.

 The balance between dynamical dressing and static screening can be tuned via the dielectric properties of the substrate.
-While for small plasma frequencies $\hbar \omega\_p \lesssim U$ the dynamical dressing shows a weak linear decrease, it is strongly quenched for large plasma frequencies such that the total effect in this limit is dominated by static screening (see \cref{ssec:scaling_surface}).
-This distinct dependence on substrate parameters provide a sensitive framework for engineering magnetic order in strongly correlated systems.
+While for small plasma frequencies $\hbar \omega\_p \lesssim U$ the dynamical dressing contribution only varies weakly, it is strongly quenched for large plasma frequencies $\hbar \omega\_p \gg U$ such that the total effect in this limit is dominated by static screening (see \cref{ssec:scaling_surface}).
+This distinct dependence of both contributions on substrate parameters provide a sensitive framework for engineering magnetic order in strongly correlated systems.